Jacobson-CompSysBio/MENTOR/README.md

                                [--method METHOD] [--folds FOLDS]
                                [--restart RESTART] [--tau TAU]
                                [--numranked NUMRANKED] [--modname MODNAME]
-                               [--plot PLOT] [--threads THREADS] [--verbose]
+                               [--plot PLOT] [--threads THREADS]
+                               [--init-test-fullranks INIT_TEST_FULLRANKS]
+                               [--verbose] [--version]

 Partition seeds from `RWR-CV --method=singletons ...` into clusters.

 options:
-    -h, --help
-        show this help message and exit
-    --rwr-fullranks RWR_FULLRANKS, -f RWR_FULLRANKS
+  -h, --help            show this help message and exit --rwr-fullranks RWR_FULLRANKS, -f RWR_FULLRANKS
-        Path to "fullranks" file from `RWR-CV --method=singletons ...` (default: None)
+                        Path to "fullranks" file from `RWR-CV
+                        --method=singletons ...` (default: None)
   --nodetable NODETABLE
                         Path to "nodetable" file.
-This is a TSV file where the first column is the node name (i.e., the seed genes from RWR-fullranks). (default:
+This is a TSV file where the first column is the node name (i.e., the seed genes from RWR-fullranks). (default: None) --partition, -p       Perform functional partitioning on "seed genes" from RWR fullranks file.
+This is the default. (default:
-        None)
-    --partition, -p
-        [PLACEHOLDER] Perform functional partitioning on "seed genes" from RWR fullranks file.
-This is the default. (default: True) --threshold THRESHOLD, -t THRESHOLD
-        Apply threshold to dendrogram.
-Genes in branches below this threshold will be grouped into clusters; other genes are considered isolates (separate clusters, each with a single gene).
-Value can be float or "mean".
-If the value is "mean", then use the mean branch height as the cluster threshold; this can be useful for a first pass. (default: 0) --dendrogram-style {rectangular,r,polar,p,none,n}, -s {rectangular,r,polar,p,none,n}
+                        True)
+  --no-partition        Do not perform functional partitioning. (default:
+                        True)
+  --cut-threshold CUT_THRESHOLD, -t CUT_THRESHOLD
+                        Cut the dendrogram at this threshold.
+Only used if `--cut-method=hard`. (default: 0.3) --cut-method {dynamic,hard,none}, -m {dynamic,hard,none}
+                        If `dynamic`, use dynamicTreeCut to determine clusters without a hard threshold.
+If `none`, return all the clusterings.
+Otherwise, use with `--cut-threshold` to
+                        provide a numeric cut threshold. (default: dynamic) --dendrogram-style {rectangular,r,polar,p,none,n}, -s {rectangular,r,polar,p,none,n}
                         Plot the dendrogram in rectangular or polar coordinates.
+If "none", then do not plot the dendrogram (this is redundant with --no-plot).
-Default is rectangular. (default: rectangular)
+                        (default: rectangular)
-    --no-plot
-        Do not plot the dendrogram. (default: False) --labels-use-clusters
+  --no-plot             Do not plot the dendrogram. (default: False) --labels-use-clusters
   --labels-use-names [LABELS_USE_NAMES ...]
                         Label the dendrogram using columns from the nodetable.
                         This is a space-separated list of column names from the nodetable.
-Pass columns as strings (column names). (default: None)
+Pass columns as strings (column names).
+                        (default: None)
   --labels-use-locs [LABELS_USE_LOCS ...]
                         Label the dendrogram using columns from the nodetable.
-This is a space-separated list of integers indicating columns from the nodetable (0-index, e.g., the first column, which contains the node names, has index 0; the second column has index 1, etc). (default:
+                        This is a space-separated list of integers indicating columns from the nodetable (0-index, e.g., the first column, which contains the node names, has index 0;
-        None)
-    --labels-sep LABELS_SEP
+                        the second column has index 1, etc). (default: None) --labels-sep LABELS_SEP
-        The separator that will be used if multiple columns from nodetable are used to label the dendrogram. (default: | ) --outdir OUTDIR
+                        The separator that will be used if multiple columns from nodetable are used to label the dendrogram.
+                        (default: | )
-        Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
+  --outdir OUTDIR       Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
-        Save dendrogram to path. (default: None)
-    --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
+                        Save dendrogram to path. (default: None) --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
                         Save clusters to path as tsv file with columns "label", "cluster".
-When --threshold is 0 (the default) each gene is put into a separate cluster (i.e., every cluster has only a single gene). (default: None) --path-to-conda-env PATH_TO_CONDA_ENV
+When --threshold is 0 (the default) each gene is put into a separate cluster (i.e., every cluster has only a single gene).
+                        (default: None)
+  --path-to-conda-env PATH_TO_CONDA_ENV
   --path-to-rwrtoolkit PATH_TO_RWRTOOLKIT
   --multiplex MULTIPLEX
   --geneset GENESET
   --method METHOD
   --folds FOLDS
   --restart RESTART
   --tau TAU
   --numranked NUMRANKED
   --modname MODNAME
   --plot PLOT
   --threads THREADS
-    --verbose, -v
+  --init-test-fullranks INIT_TEST_FULLRANKS
+                        Create fullranks file for testing at the given path.
+                        (default: None)
-        Default: WARNING; once: INFO; twice: DEBUG (default: 0)
+  --verbose, -v         Default: WARNING; once: INFO; twice: DEBUG (default:
+                        0)
+  --version             Print version and exit. (default: False)
 ```

 Examples